-Fall is the perfect time of year to connect with your food source.
+Despite all that we’re going through, fall is still the perfect time of year to connect with your food source.
 Getting better acquainted with locally grown food is easy, and you don’t need a car to do it.
 Opportunities to indulge in pure seasonal flavors are practically at your doorstep, as all of these destinations are less than two hours from midtown.
 Hop on the Jitney to a farm tasting and tour in the North Fork, ride Metro-North to a weekend getaway on a working farm or head to Stone Barns in Westchester for a Harvest Fest.
 Pick your own apples and pumpkins at nearby orchards and patches and enjoy the fruits of your labor in your home kitchen.
 This autumn in New York, gratifying your appetite in an eco-friendly way couldn’t get any simpler.

 Sang Lee Farms Tour, Talk & Taste